shangma/math_expression_recognition/README.md

 Usage:

-0. Configuration: To use this code, you need to firstly do some configuration.
-Go to config.py to configure all the parameters you might want to modify, such as the caffe root, categories of the classification...

-0. Train: Run 'python preprocessing.py' to train the network.
-The weight file with an extension of '.caffemodel' will be saved in the directory of 'weights'.

 0. Run:

 	a.
 Run 'python run.py path_to_your_image_file' will do the recognition.
 You should be able to see three windows.
 The first one is the original image; the second one is the segmentation result; and the last one is the recognition result together with the original image.

 	b.
 Run 'python test_all.py path_to_your_directory' will do recognition for all the expressions in that directory.

+The following are optional.
+You may follow them if re-training the network is needed.
+0. Configuration: To use this code, you need to firstly do some configuration.
+Go to config.py to configure all the parameters you might want to modify, such as the caffe root, categories of the classification...

+0. Train: Run 'python preprocessing.py' to train the network.
+The weight file with an extension of '.caffemodel' will be saved in the directory of 'weights'.